 Why Individual Treatment Matters

 Rather than one supremely important glucose metric, it’s most beneficial to keep an eye on multiple glucose metrics at once.
 This is why individualized treatment is crucial.
-The more data you can gather about your health, the more your physician can use to evaluate what needs to be done to protect it.
-No matter what, one of the most crucial aspects of monitoring your glucose is making sure that your treatment plan is individualized.
+The more data you can gather about your health, the more your physician can use it to evaluate what needs to be done to protect it.
+No matter what, one of the most crucial aspects of monitoring your glucose is ensuring your treatment plan is individualized.
 The most important glucose metric to track for one person may be different for another.